School of Dentistry

 501 South Preston Street

 Studio Arts/HSC Advising Center Room 103

 About the School of Dentistry

-Offering outstanding clinical education, pioneering simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues its quest to provide quality education and unique opportunities.
+Offering outstanding clinical education, pioneering simulation education and technology, and leading biomedical research, the University of Louisville School of Dentistry (ULSD) continues to provide quality education and unique opportunities.
 The philosophy of the school is to consider students partners in learning and to provide them with the knowledge and skills to meet the challenges of today’s dental profession.

 The School of Dentistry is a state-supported institution located within the University Health Sciences Center (HSC) in downtown Louisville (metropolitan area population of more than one million).
 Founded in 1887, the school is housed in a building that opened in 1970 as part of the HSC campus.
 Total renovation of the clinics and classrooms, including state-of-the-art technology, was completed in 2011.
 The School of Dentistry houses clinical care services for community members as well as education for students within the same structure.